nci/scores/docs/contributing.md

 3. keep your feature branch rebased and up-to-date with the `scores` develop branch,
 4. when ready, submit a pull request to the develop branch of `scores`.

-### Development Process for a Feature, Improvement or Correction
+### Submitting a Pull Request for a Feature, Improvement or Correction

 Please follow the [workflow for submitting pull requests](#workflow-for-submitting-pull-requests) outlined above.